During the last week of 2019, 9 Bills were passed that legalized Online Gambling – this included online slots, table games, poker and bingo.

 Island Resort and Casino has a 50,000 square foot casino gambling floor with 1,200 slot machines, 26 table games, poker and five restaurants.
 The Island Resort hotel has 275 rooms, golf course and RV park with campground.
 Great atmosphere, drinks are priced Right, good place for a fun night.

 1760 Lears Road, Petoskey, Michigan

 The 50,000 square foot casino floor offers about 1,200 slots, dozens of table games and a six table poker room.
 There are also dedicated blackjack and VIP rooms.
 Reasonable food and drinks at decent prices.

 6800 Soaring Eagle Boulevard, Mount Pleasant, Michigan

 Soaring Eagle’s 210,000 square feet of gaming space offers 3,330 of the latest slot machines, including video poker and video keno, progressives, along with 60 gaming tables featuring a wide variety of games, including Blackjack, Craps, Roulette and much more.
+From the outside the building is humungous, but inside the casino playing area is in fact a lot smaller.
+Nevertheless, there is a lot of fun to be had.
+The food is priced fairly, and the drinks are quite cheap.
 Friendly staff, well appointed room, good food options.

 Kewadin Vegas – Sault Ste.
 Marie